astorDev/Astor.Logging/docs/json-logs.md

 record Person(string Name, int Age);
 ```

-And to make things even more interesting let's say we have some information that initially came to us as JSON e.g. as request body and we don't know a type of it.
-Fortunatelly, `JsonSerializer` supports deserializing this json as object, which will actually be a `JsonElement`.
-Here's how we will immitate that:
+And to make things even more interesting let's say we have some information that initially came to us as JSON e.g. as a request body and we don't know a type of it.
+Fortunately, `JsonSerializer` supports deserializing this json as an object, which will actually be a `JsonElement`.
+Here's how we will imitate that:

 ```csharp
 var hobby = JsonSerializer.Deserialize<object>("{\"Name\":\"Board Games\"}");